 Chromite

-Chromite is relatively resistant to weathering.
+This mineral is relatively resistant to weathering.
 It may be important constituent of sand but not everywhere.
-Chromite is found in mafic and ultramafic rocks like pyroxenite and peridotite (including dunite).
-These rocks are widespread deep below in the mantle but they are not common rocks near the surface.
-Best chances to find chromite in sand is near ophiolites.
+It is found in mafic and ultramafic rocks like pyroxenite and peridotite (including dunite).
+These rocks are widespread deep below in the mantle, but they are not common rocks near the surface.
+Best chances to find it in sand is near ophiolites.
 These are assemblages of rocks which once formed ocean floor but are now tectonically pushed on top of the continental landmasses.
-Chromite is also found in some meteorites.
+It is also found in some meteorites.

-Serpentinized chromite ore from The Zhob Valley, Pakistan.
+Serpentinized ore from The Zhob Valley, Pakistan.
 Green is serpentine, black is chromite.
-This is a chromite rich cumulate rock associated with ultramafic rocks.
-The width of the hand sample is 6 cm.
-The hand sample belongs to the Museum of Geology of the University of Tartu.
+This is a cumulate rock associated with ultramafic rocks.
+Width of sample is 6 cm.

 You can take a much closer look into similar rock from the Stillwater complex in Montana.
 Here are thin section images and gigapans by Ron Schott.